 3. Get the right qualifications

 There isn’t a set list of qualifications you need to become an art director.
-That said, having a degree in a relevant field will give you a head-start when it comes to job opportunities and knowledge.
+That said, having a degree in a relevant field from a top art school will give you a head-start when it comes to job opportunities and knowledge.
 Plus, it’s a great way to establish a professional network and tap into the industry you want to pursue a career in.

 Common areas of study include fine art, media, graphic design, marketing and advertising at undergraduate level.
 Such studies will give you the building blocks for this career, help you attain important contacts and gain a better understanding of the options available to you.